Mihai Eminescu, a sober soul

 Moreover, it has been repeatedly suggested by some politicians that it should be removed from the curriculum, because it is not “politically correct”!!

-His main activity was that of a journalist,but he is known as a romantic poet.
+His main activity was that of a journalist, but he is known as a romantic poet.

-“Equality only exists in mathematics.”
+“Equality exists only in mathematics.”

 Eminescu loved the Romanian country and people extraordinarily much